German scientist, inventor of new, first-in-class treatment for hepatitis D, to receive the 2023 Baruch S. Blumberg Prize

 Doylestown, Pa., Nov.
 14, 2022 – The Hepatitis B Foundation, a global nonprofit organization, today announced that Stephan Urban, PhD, distinguished professor and globally recognized virologist, has been chosen to receive its 2023 Baruch S. Blumberg Prize.

-Dr. Urban developed bulevirtide (brand name Hepcludex), a new and effective first-in-class drug approved in Europe treat hepatitis D, which is a serious coinfection that only exists in combination with hepatitis B. Developed by Dr. Urban and his team at Heidelberg University Hospital, bulevirtide blocks the entry of the hepatitis B and hepatitis D viruses into the liver cell.
+Prof. Urban developed bulevirtide (brand name Hepcludex), a new and effective first-in-class drug approved in Europe treat hepatitis D, which is a serious coinfection that only exists in combination with hepatitis B. Developed by Prof. Urban and his team at Heidelberg University Hospital, bulevirtide blocks the entry of the hepatitis B and hepatitis D viruses into the liver cell.
 Hepcludex, the first commercial formulation of bulevirtide, was approved by the European Commission in July 2020.

 Studies have estimated that 12 to 74 million people carrying the hepatitis B virus have been coinfected with hepatitis D virus (HDV) worldwide.
 Chronic HDV infection results in often fatal complications and a higher risk of liver cancer.

-“Dr. Urban’s innovative research has helped us understand key components of hepatitis B and D virology, and he is a pioneer in the development of new therapeutics for hepatitis B and D,” Hepatitis B Foundation President Chari A. Cohen, DrPH, MPH, said.
+“Prof. Urban’s innovative research has helped us understand key components of hepatitis B and D virology, and he is a pioneer in the development of new therapeutics for hepatitis B and D,” Hepatitis B Foundation President Chari A. Cohen, DrPH, MPH, said.
 “The hepatitis B and D communities owe him a debt of gratitude.”

 The Baruch S. Blumberg Prize is the Hepatitis B Foundation’s highest honor.
 It is named for Baruch S. Blumberg, MD, DPhil, who received the Nobel Prize in Medicine and Physiology in 1976 for discovering the hepatitis B virus.
 He was a faculty member at the Fox Chase Cancer Center in Philadelphia at the time.
 Dr. Blumberg was instrumental in the creation of the Foundation, served on our Scientific and Medical Advisory Board and was the Foundation’s Distinguished Scholar from 1992 until his death in 2011.
 The Foundation’s research arm was renamed the Baruch S. Blumberg Institute in his honor.